Dan Kosub is a prolific singer/songwriter who has been a tenacious presence in the Canadian music scene for over a decade.

 In recent years, Kosub has accrued a number of career milestones.
-Having toured relentlessly, he has performed at countless premier venues and Canadian festivals (TIFF, Rifflandia, Rock of the Woods, Five years at Canadian Music Week, and many more.)
+Having toured relentlessly, he has performed at countless premier venues and Canadian festivals (TIFF, Rifflandia, Rock of the Woods, five years at Canadian Music Week, and many more.)
 Additionally, Kosub has received heavy rotation on Canadian television of his single “Blue & Grey” (Reservoir, 2008) and a hard-earned spot on the Mediabase Alternative rock charts for his single “Aurelia” (Jacob’s Island, 2011).

 In 2017, Kosub invested in a studio and released his first self-produced record, taking his music in a country-fried direction, with the lead single “Rocks & Gravel” inspired by the touring on the baron Canadian prairie backroads in July.
-In 2018, Kosub will star in the musical Once in Chemainus BC, between legs of national touring.
-He is currently working on a new spring/summer single.

 Kosub’s Rocks & Gravel and Blood Honey Moon EP’s were featured heavily in the 2017 Harlequin movie A Very Country Christmas, with songs including his new single You Are My Home and Reason to Go.
 Kosub was also featured as the singing voice of the main character, country star Zane Gunther.